WrestleMania XXVIII: Aftermath

-John Cena opened the following Raw to talk about his loss to The Rock.
+The following night on Raw, John Cena talked about his loss to The Rock.
 He asked for The Rock to come out so that he could offer his congratulations.
 Instead, Brock Lesnar, in his first appearance since WrestleMania XX in 2004, appeared and laid out Cena with an F-5.
 The following week, a match between Cena and Lesnar was scheduled for Extreme Rules, which was later changed to an Extreme Rules match.
-At the event, Cena defeated Lesnar.
+At Extreme Rules, Cena defeated Lesnar.

 On the April 10 episode of SmackDown, it was announced that a two out of three falls match between Daniel Bryan and Sheamus for the World Heavyweight Championship would take place at Extreme Rules.
-At the event, Sheamus defeated Bryan to retain the title and end the feud.
+At Extreme Rules, Sheamus defeated Bryan to retain the title and end the feud.

 On the following episode of SmackDown, Randy Orton and Kane faced each other again, this time in a No Disqualification match, which Orton won.
 A Falls Count Anywhere match between the two was later scheduled for Extreme Rules, which Orton won to end the feud.

-A tables match between Big Show and Cody Rhodes was scheduled for Extreme Rules, where Rhodes defeated Show to reclaim the title.
+A tables match between Big Show and Cody Rhodes was scheduled for Extreme Rules, where Rhodes defeated Big Show to reclaim the title.

-Also, a Chicago Street Fight between CM Punk and Chris Jericho for the WWE Championship was scheduled for Extreme Rules, where Punk retained.
+Also, a Chicago Street Fight between CM Punk and Chris Jericho for the WWE Championship was scheduled for Extreme Rules, where Punk retained the title.

-At the 2013 Royal Rumble event, John Cena won the Royal Rumble match to earn himself a world title match at WrestleMania 29.
+At the 2013 Royal Rumble, John Cena won the Royal Rumble match to earn himself a world title match at WrestleMania 29.
 Later that night, The Rock defeated CM Punk to end Punk's 434 day reign as champion.
 The following night on Raw, Cena chose to face The Rock for the WWE Championship at WrestleMania 29.
-At the event, Cena defeated The Rock to win the title.
+At WrestleMania 29, Cena defeated The Rock to win the title.